ggwinn/ggmvp2/README.md

 This guide documents the implementation of a clothing marketplace application for Spelman College students.
 The application allows users to register, log in, and post clothing listings for others to borrow or rent.

-To get started, clone the following repo:
+To get started, clone the following repo: https://github.com/amoretti86/digitalentrepreneurship-lab4b You may view a reference version of the deployed app here:

 ## Overview of Implementation